Skip to content

 // stop

-// tell the thread to stop
+// the thread is told to stop

 // change the button label